microsoftgraph/microsoft-graph-docs-contrib/concepts/data-connect-concept-overview.md

 | ![An image that shows a customer logo for G&J Pepsi-Cola Bottlers.](images/data_connect_logo_gjpepsi.png)   | **G&J Pepsi-Cola Bottlers:** Learn more about Pepsi as they reflect on overcoming ransomware attacks and offer insights from the other side: [Microsoft Customer Story-G&J Pepsi reflects on overcoming a ransomware attack, offers insights from the other side](https://customers.microsoft.com/story/1548796714270598782-gjpepsi-consumer-goods-microsoft-security-solutions) |

-**Partners.** Read about how Microsoft Graph Data Connect has collaborated with a rich network of enterprise technology vendors who have built powerful, joint solutions on Microsoft 365 data:
+Microsoft Graph Data Connect has a rich network of enterprise technology partners who have built powerful solutions with Microsoft 365 data.

 | Logo        | Description |
 | ----------- | ----------- |